Financing Nature-Based Solutions

 Definitions & Key Concepts

-Biodiversity funding
+Biodiversity Funding

 Biodiversity financing can be defined as expenditures that contribute to biodiversity conservation, restoration or sustainable use, whether by directly targeting these objectives or by having positive effects on them (“nature-positive”).
-Source: EU Briefing

 Public domestic expenditures, mainly from government budgets (including from the EU and its Member States), represent the majority of biodiversity financing.
 Since a large part of the world’s biodiversity is located in developing or emerging countries, international financial flows such as official development assistance (ODA) also play a crucial role, including to help leverage domestic funding.
-Source: EU Briefing

-Tax Incentivizing
+Tax Incentivising

 Current State & Trends